MTA 98-366 Networking Fundamentals

 Module 9: Defining Network Infrastructure and Security

 The Microsoft Technology Associate (MTA) is Microsoft's newest suite of technology certification exams that validate fundamental knowledge needed to begin building a career using Microsoft technologies.
-This program provides an appropriate entry point to a future career in technology and assumes some hands-on experience or training but does not assume on-the-job experience.
+This MTA certification training provides an appropriate entry point to a future career in technology and assumes some hands-on experience or training but does not assume on-the-job experience.
 Skills measured:

 - Understanding network infrastructures (30–35%)